ian-IBCIRL/IB-PP4-MVP/README.md

 To see my Kanban board in the project, click [here](https://github.com/users/ian-IBCIRL/projects/4).

-At the initial stages I decided on core requirements for the project and some Nice to haves but not critical requirements.
+At the initial stages I decided on core requirements ('must have' issues) for the project and some 'could have' issues but not critical requirements.

-From these I added the user stories, acceptance criteria and the tasks so I can track my work effectively.
+From these I added the associated Epics, user stories, acceptance criteria and the tasks so I can track my work effectively.
+I did also use [milestones](https://github.com/ian-IBCIRL/IB-PP4-MVP/milestones) as another way to visualise Epic completion status.

 Once I completed a task I note the item as completed and if all parts of this story were completed I would move it from **In Progress** to **Done** on the Kanban board.
 Acceptance criteria would also be noted where appropriate.